charlesreid1/dahak-bespin/README.md

 Terraform module organization:

-* root: This folder shows an example of Terraform code that uses the consul-cluster module to deploy a Consul cluster in AWS.
+* root: This folder shows an example of Terraform code that uses a terraform module to deploy a cluster in AWS.
-* modules: This folder contains the reusable code for this Module, broken down into one or more modules.
+* module: This folder contains the reusable code for this Module
-* examples: This folder contains examples of how to use the modules.
+* examples: This folder contains examples of how to use the module.
-* test: Automated tests for the modules and examples.
+* test: Automated tests for the module and examples.